Strong chiral optical force for small chiral molecules based on electric-dipole interactions, inspired by the asymmetrical hydrozoan $\textit{Velella velella}$: Numerical results

 For ($1S$,$4S$)-norbornenone, we estimate the optical activity polarizability to be $G^\prime=3\times 10^{-36}\,\mathrm{m}\,\mathrm{kg}^{-1}\,\mathrm{s}^3\,\mathrm{A}^2$ from vapour-phase measurements \cite{Lahiri14a} together with an appropriate frequency scaling \cite{Cameron14c}.
 Norbornenone is exceptionally well suited to the helicity-based force, as $G^\prime$ is around two orders of magnitude larger than for comparably sized organic molecules \cite{Lahiri14a}.
 Even so, we find that our chiral optical force can be several orders of magnitude larger than the helicity-based force.
 For the $|\psi_{1_0,0}\rangle$ rotational state, we obtain a ratio of

 For other molecules with more typical values of $G^\prime$, ratios of

 or higher are possible.
-That is to say, a disparity in strength of \textit{seven} orders of magnitude or more.
+That is to say, a disparity in strength of \textit{five} orders of magnitude or more.
 Even higher ratios can be found at lower frequencies, as $\mathcal{R}\propto 1/\omega$ far off resonance.

 Isotopically chiral molecules are poorly suited to the helicity-based force, as the optical activity pseudoscalar $G^\prime$ is usually very small, its electronic contributions formally vanishing in the Born-Oppenheimer approximation \cite{Bunker05a}.
 Isotopically chiral molecules are nevertheless amenable to our chiral optical force, as shown above for an isotopically chiral form of difluorocyclohexane.